circulosmeos/gztool/README.md

 * Please, note that the initial index creation still consumes as much time as a complete file decompression.
 Once created the index will reduce this time.

 Nonetheless, note that **`gztool` can monitor a growing gzip file** (for example, a log created by rsyslog directly in gzip format) and generate the index on-the-fly, thus reducing in the practice to zero the time of index creation.
-See the `-S` (*Supervise*tion.
+See the `-S` (*Supervise*) option.

 * Index size is approximately 1% or less of compressed gzip file.
 The bigger the gzip usually the better the proportion.